ilteoood/SiteAlert-Python/README.md

 > ###Requirements:
 > Requires beautifulsoup4 to be executed, if you want to install it, see [this][1]

 > To use the Telegram notification, you must install pyTelegramBotAPI.
 For further information see [this][2] amazing project and my [SiteAlert_bot.py][3] script to create and interact with a Telegram bot.
-(Will be translated in English)

 **NOTE: this function will work only under Linux or Mac OS X systems.**